Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Chern-Simons single layer model

 Here $j^\mu=(j^0, j^i)$ corresponds to the interaction with external sources.
 These interactions include solar radiation --with its variations due to Earth rotation and orbital motion--, the heat emitted to outer space and also the exchanges of matter, whose integrated fluxes in a day should cancel out almost exactly.
 If the surface albedo varies --by e.g. land-use or land cover changes-- or the atmospheric emissivity is affected --by greenhouse gases, for example--, there can be long-term changes in the atmosphere's mean temperature.

 Under the identification

 the above equations become\footnote{It can be directly checked that the dimensions (units) of all components of the one-form $A$ are the same: $[A_0dt]= [A_idx^i]= MT^{-1}$.}

 The first equation is essentially a statement of Newton's second law in an instantaneous locally comoving frame, $d \vec{p}/dt= \vec{F}$, where $\vec{p}:= \rho \vec{v}$ is the momentum density.
 We neglect in this approximation the direct mechanical force exerted on the atmospheric fluid, such as the dragging due to the roughness of the Earth's surface.
 Hence, we assume $j^i$ as the force produced by the Coriolis effect (the centrifugal force can be reasonably neglected).
-This is an approximation that may be acceptable for the higher layers of the atmosphere but not for the lower strata.
+By neglecting the external mechanical forces we are essentially ignoring molecular friction, a valid approximation for all motions in the Earth's atmosphere except for turbulent motions near the ground \cite{Holton}.
+Indeed, the contribution of frictional forces in the Earth's atmosphere is 10$^{-9}$ times smaller than the Coriolis force (see, e.g. Table 2.1 in \cite{Holton}).
+This is an approximation that may be acceptable for the higher layers of the atmosphere but not for the lower strata, or for example much denser atmospheres.
 As we shall see, when properly written in the rest stationary frame of a grounded observer, \eqref{eq:CSeqs'-1} is essentially the Navier-Stokes equation (c.f.
 Eq.\eqref{eq:u} below).

 Equation \eqref{eq:CSeqs'-2} relates the curl of the momentum density $\rho \vec{v}$ to some external influence $j^0$.
 The units of $j^0$ are $ML^{-2} T^{-1}$ (see Appendix B), which corresponds to the rate of change of density and therefore can be assumed to be proportional to the rate of change in time of $\rho$.
 Hence, \eqref{eq:CSeqs'-2} can be interpreted as a relation of the form $\hat{r}\cdot [\nabla \times \rho \vec{v}] \propto d\rho/dt$.
 Clearly, the CS equations \eqref{eq:CSeqs'-1},\eqref{eq:CSeqs'-2} are not sufficient to describe the atmosphere.
 Precisely because it is an open dissipative system, it is necessary to include an additional equation to describe the thermodynamic changes produced by the exchanges of energy.